Birds for Sale

 Make sure the pet cannot slip his head between the bars of its cage.
 This cage should be non-toxic and easy to clean.
 It should be strong enough to resist bending or even dismantling by the pet.
 Natural sunlight is good for your bird but make sure he has access to shade.

 At least one perch should be provided inside the cage.
 Some birds may require more than one perch.
 The perch should be placed high enough such that the bird’s tail does not hang down into its own food.
-Food and water should be placed below the perch as the pet droppings will contaminate them.
+Food and water should be placed with some thought, so that the droppings will not contaminate your birds food or water supply.
+Additionally, you may want to place the food and water apart so the bird does not emerge all of the food in the water.

 Toys should be provided for entertainment.
 Select your toys with the bird’s safety in mind.
 Toys should be rotated to keep the bird stimulated.
 A bored bird is an unhappy bird; when deprived of attention, they may become destructive to their surrounding and sometimes even to themselves.
 Many birds chew anything they can get their beaks on.
 For this reason, keep the house clear of dangerous items when the bird is flying free.
 Avoid anything made of lead such as metal toys, stained glass and jewelry.